PARKYUNSU/PARKYUNSU/README.md

 - Solve problems in data-scarce scenarios with few-shot and zero-shot learning techniques
 - Address challenges in noisy image segmentation using JointNet
 - Work with GLIGEN and ControlNet for advanced generative tasks
-- Develop GAN and Diffusion-based clothing synthesis models
+- Work with GAN and Diffusion-based clothing synthesis models

 ### 👋 If you have any questions about AI, feel free to email me!